 In the Calculating Compound Event Probabilities post (specifically, the “General formulas for compound events” section) you’ll find the derivation of the formula for the joint probability distribution of multiple events (which I’m going to use here).

-The post Bayes’ Theorem: An Informal Derivation gives a really good intuition about the way an observation updates the probabilities of rival hypotheses that try to explain it.
-I specifically recommend the section explaining the evidence term of Bayes’ theorem because here I’m going to use a very similar method in explaining the math of information propagation in Bayesian networks.
+Secondly, the post Bayes’ Theorem: An Informal Derivation gives a really good intuition about the way an observation updates the probabilities of rival hypotheses that try to explain it.
+In particular, I recommend the section explaining the evidence term of Bayes’ theorem because here I’m going to use a very similar method in explaining the math of information propagation in Bayesian networks.

 Bayesian networks consist of nodes connected by arrows.
 You usually graphically illustrate the nodes as circles.